White Collar & Regulatory Defense

-Our team includes a former Chief of the Fraud and Public Corruption Section for the U.S. Attorney’s Office for the District of Minnesota, who has also served as Deputy General Counsel for a leading national healthcare organization; a former member of the Office of IRS District Counsel, and three full-time criminal defense lawyers with 10 to 35 years’ experience defending white collar cases.
+Our team includes a former Chief of the Fraud and Public Corruption Section for the U.S. Attorney’s Office for the District of Minnesota, who has also served as Deputy General Counsel for a leading national healthcare organization; a former member of the Office of IRS District Counsel, and two full-time criminal defense lawyers with more than ten years’ experience defending white collar cases.
 The core group is supported by a dedicated team of younger partners and associates and the broad array of cross-disciplinary experience within our firm.

 When a case moves into the White Collar arena, our attorneys provide strong, confident defense in a wide variety of areas.
 We represent corporations and executives in criminal investigations and prosecutions, regulatory compliance investigations, and enforcement actions, as well as civil fraud claims, RICO cases, qui tam lawsuits, and “whistleblower” litigation.
 We also spearhead internal investigations within corporations, non-profits, and government agencies.
 In each case, we strive to provide the best possible outcome for our clients through aggressive and experienced representation.